 The Environment (Protection) Act was enacted in the year 1986.
 It was enacted with the main objective to provide the protection and improvement of environment and for matters connected therewith.
-The Act is one of the most comprehensive legislations with pretext to protection and improvement of environment.
+The Act is one of the most comprehensive legislations with a pretext to protection and improvement of the environment.

 The Constitution of India also provides for the protection of the environment.
-Article 48A of the Constitution specifies that the State shall endeavor to protect and improve the environment and to safeguard the forests and wildlife of the country.
+Article 48A of the Constitution specifies that the State shall endeavour to protect and improve the environment and to safeguard the forests and wildlife of the country.
 Article 51 A further provides that every citizen shall protect the environment.

 Premises of the Act

 Paradoxically, this urge to grow and develop, which was initially uncontrolled is now widely perceived to be threatening as it results in the depletion of both living and non-living natural resources and life support systems.
-The air, water, land, living creatures as well as the environment in general is becoming polluted at an alarming rate that needs to be controlled and curbed as soon as possible.
+The air, water, land, living creatures as well as the environment, in general, is becoming polluted at an alarming rate that needs to be controlled and curbed as soon as possible.
 The 1986 Act was enacted in this spirit.

-Notwithstanding anything in the foregoing provisions of this Chapter, Parliament has power to make any law for the whole or any part of the territory of India for implementing any treaty, agreement or convention with any other country or countries or any decision made at any international conference, association or other body) of the Constitution, pursuant to the international obligations of India.
+Notwithstanding anything in the foregoing provisions of this Chapter, Parliament has the power to make any law for the whole or any part of the territory of India for implementing any treaty, agreement or convention with any other country or countries or any decision made at any international conference, association or other bodies) of the Constitution, pursuant to the international obligations of India.

-In the long and tortuous evolution of the human race on this planet a stage has reached when through the rapid acceleration of science and technology man has acquired the power to transform his environment in countless ways and on unprecedented scale.
-Both aspects of man’s environment, the natural and man made are essential to his well being and to the enjoyment of basic human rights even the right to life itself”.
+In the long and tortuous evolution of the human race on this planet, a stage has reached when through the rapid acceleration of science and technology man has acquired the power to transform his environment in countless ways and on an unprecedented scale.
+Both aspects of man’s environment, the natural and man-made are essential to his well being and to the enjoyment of basic human rights even the right to life itself”.

-While several legislations such as The Water (Prevention and Control of Pollution) Act, 1974 and The Air (Prevention and Control of Pollution) Act, 1981 were enacted after the Conference, the need for a general legislation had become increasingly evident.
+While several legislations such as The Water (Prevention and Control of Pollution) Act, 1974 and The Air (Prevention and Control of Pollution) Act, 1981 were enacted after the Conference, the need for general legislation had become increasingly evident.
 The EPA was enacted so as to overcome this deficiency.

 As mentioned earlier, the main objective of the Act was to provide the protection and improvement of environment and for matters connected therewith.
-Other objectives of implementation of the EPA are:
+Other objectives of the implementation of the EPA are:

-- To implement the decisions made at the UN Conference on Human Environment held at Stockholm in June, 1972.
+- To implement the decisions made at the UN Conference on Human Environment held at Stockholm in June 1972.

 - To enact a general law on the areas of environmental protection which were left uncovered by existing laws.
 The existing laws were more specific in nature and concentrated on a more specific type of pollution and specific categories of hazardous substances rather than on general problems that chiefly caused major environmental hazards.